yegor256/blog/_posts/2017/sep/2017-09-19-what-motivates-me.md

   * Tech stack
   * Location
   * Company size or structure
-  * Race, gender, sexual orientation, religion or political beliefs of people in the team
+  * Race, gender, sexual orientation, religious or political beliefs of people in the team
   * Financial status of the company

 Of course, I don't think that this list is applicable for everybody.
 Other programmers